nkreadly07/blueprints/README.md

 ## Overview

-This blueprint allows you to create automations in Home Assistant that react to single, double, or hold actions of a Xiaomi button.
-Specifically, it toggles associated `input_boolean` entities based on the `last_action` attribute of the Xiaomi button.
+This blueprint allows you to create automations in Home Assistant that react to single, double, or hold actions of an Aqara/Xiaomi button.
+Specifically, it toggles associated `input_boolean` entities based on the `last_action` attribute of the button.

+## Compatible Devices

-This is for Aqara Motion Sensor P1
+- Aqara Motion Sensor P1 (Tested)

 ## Features

-- Toggle an `input_boolean` when a Xiaomi button is single-pressed.
+- Toggle an `input_boolean` when an Aqara/Xiaomi button is single-pressed.
 - Toggle a different `input_boolean` when the button is double-pressed.
 - Toggle yet another `input_boolean` when the button is held.